cran-task-views/Cluster/Cluster.md

 -   Package `r pkg("lcmm")` fits a latent class linear mixed model which is also known as growth mixture model or heterogeneous linear mixed model using a maximum likelihood method.
--   Package `r pkg("mixreg")` fits mixtures of one-variable regressions and provides the bootstrap test for the number of components.
 -   Package `r pkg("mixPHM")` fits mixtures of proportional hazard models with the EM algorithm.